What is Appreciation?

 - The increase in the value of an asset does not result from improving or adding to the asset.

 In finance, appreciation is an essential concept.
 The possibility of an increase in the value of the asset over time encourages investors to purchase financial assets to earn a profit.

 Appreciation can affect different types of assets, including financial assets (e.g., stocks), currencies, and real estate.
 It can occur with tangible assets, as well as with intangible assets.
 For example, the value of a company’s trademarks can increase due to higher brand recognition among its customers.

 There are several reasons for assets to appreciate or increase in value:

 - Reduced supply of an asset

 Appreciation vs. Depreciation

-Appreciation is a direct opposite of depreciation, a decrease in the value of an asset over time.
+Appreciation is the direct opposite of depreciation, a decrease in the value of an asset over time.
 Most assets can either appreciate or depreciate.
 However, assets with a finite useful lifespan (e.g., machinery and equipment) are more prone to depreciation rather than appreciation.
 On the other hand, assets such as financial assets and real estate are expected to appreciate rather than depreciate.